-Good things take time… and finally the author manuscript of our recently accepted paper in the Journal of Cognitive Neuroscience is available online!
+Good things take time… and finally our recently accepted paper in the Journal of Cognitive Neuroscience is available online!
 This work results from a very enjoyable collaboration and extensive discussions with Paul Matusz, Suzanne Dikker and Alex Huth following our symposium at the Cognitive Neuroscience Society Meeting in San Francisco last year.
 In this paper the four of us come together from our diverse neuroscience backgrounds to discuss whether we are ready for real-world neuroscience and introduce a forthcoming special issue of JoCN – stay tuned for the official publication date!

 Michael, a second-year BSc Neuroscience student at UCL, has been awarded an Undergraduate Project Scholarship from the Association for the Study of Animal Behaviour.
 With the support of this scholarship, Michael will join the mouse song team over the summer to study the sex-specificity of mouse vocalizations.
 Congratulations Michael, and I’m looking forward to working with you!